Fida Mohammad Khan: Early life and career

 Fida Mohammad was fond of narrating the story of Quaid-i-Azam Mohammad Ali Jinnah's visit to Khyber Agency.
 Due to opposition by the Congress party of India and its ally, Khudai Khidmatgar movement, Jinnah's trip to Khyber Agency was considered risky.
 But Fida Mohammad Khan volunteered to drive Jinnah to Landikotal, where his father Tehmas Khan was serving as political Tehsildar.

-This was a historic trip as tribesmen gave a warm welcome to the Quaid-i-Azam and announced their allegiance to the All-India Muslim League.
-Quaid-i-Azam was driven to Torkham on the border with Afghanistan and brought back by Fida Mohammad Khan to Peshawar.
+This is regarded as a historic trip, as tribesmen welcomed the Quaid-i-Azam, and announced their allegiance to the All-India Muslim League.
+Quaid-i-Azam was driven to Torkham on the border with Afghanistan, and brought back by Fida Mohammad Khan to Peshawar.
 For the young Fida, this was a memorable event and he never missed an opportunity to narrate the story.

 The PML under Mohammad Khan Junejo formed the government in the so-called 'non-party' elections of March 1985, but the President, General Zia ul Haq dismissed it on 29 May 1988 on account of challenges to Zia's power.
 Following this, Fida Khan lead a break-away faction of the PML, the so-called PML-F, which remained loyal to Zia.
 After Gen. Zia's death in a mysterious Pakistan Air Force crash in August 1988 the Supreme Court of Pakistan mandated free and fair multi-party general elections to be held in November 1988.
 The PML-F, under pressure from Inter-Services Intelligence Director-General Hamid Gul merged with the Jamaati Islami and a few smaller parties to form the 'Islami Jamhoori Ittihad.'
 The IJI under Fida Khan failed to achieve a majority in the National Assembly, but found victory in the Punjab Provincial Assembly under Nawaz Sharif.
-As a result Sharif soon eclipsed Khan as leader of the IJI, and its main successor, the PML-N.
+As a result, Sharif soon eclipsed Khan as leader of the IJI, and its main successor, the PML-N.